time2fishman/react-effect-hook/README.md

 ```

-We can also make fetch calls directly inside out useEffect() function
+We can also make fetch calls directly inside our useEffect() function

 ```js
 useEffect(() => {